A stalwart of social justice, friend of the oppressed and successful organiser

 The Muslim Charities Forum (MCF) wrote “We have lost a great pillar for social justice and community cohesion.”
 Sadiq Khan Mayor of London said, “Neil Jameson was tireless in campaigning for social justice and his commitment and passion improved the lives of thousands of Londoners across our city.”

 “As a person of faith, Neil embodied what it means to respond to God’s call to work with others for justice.
 He had a particular passion for building bridges into Muslim communities… ” Pete Rogers, Organiser Nottingham Citizens.

 “Neil Jameson symbolised grassroots democracy for community harmony and social justice … I worked with Neil on a range of issues and became not only friends but brothers in faith.
 His passing is a huge loss to civil society in the UK and beyond.”
 Dr Abdul Bari, former Secretary General of Muslim Council of Britain (MCB).

 What can Muslim leadership learn from Neil’s method?

-Neil was a visionary whose Citizens UK offers a model of a national organisation founded on principles of democracy, listening, building power and public action.
-Muslim leaders who aspire to build such organisations must embrace these methods, so they can have a strong organisation that will flourish and provide them with a platform to defend their religious and democratic rights in a polarised United Kingdom.
+Neil was a visionary whose Citizens UK offers a model of a national organisation.
+Its was founded on principles of democracy, listening, building power and public action.
+Muslim leaders who aspire to build such organisations must embrace these methods.
+So, they can have a strong organisation that will flourish and provide them with a platform to defend their religious and democratic rights in a polarised United Kingdom.